dlurton/anode/src/include/README.md

-This directory contains header files which are used by more than one component of LWNN.
+This directory contains header files which are used by more than one component of Anode.